Note that there is a lesson to learn in all of this. Read until the end.

-Abraham’s strong FAITH in YAHUVEH/YAHWEH GOD Almighty did not start when he left the Land of his fore fathers for good.
-Rather it started from childhood.
-He was a very special child and bewildered many by his statements particularly concerning the gods being worshiped in his land of birth (Land of Ur, Chassidim a.k.a Babylon).
+Abraham’s strong FAITH in YAHUVEH (YAHWEH) GOD Almighty did not start when he permanently left the Land of his fore fathers.
+Rather it started during his childhood.
+He was a very special child and bewildered many by his statements particularly concerning the gods being worshiped in his land of birth (Land of Ur, Chassidim, that is within the Kingdom of Babylon).

-Abraham was living a life very pleasing before YAHUVEH GOD even before leaving his father’s land (Land ofof Ur, Chassidim).
-His FAITH in YAH was so strong that noone could shake it!!!
+Abraham was living a life very pleasing before ABBA YAHUVEH even before leaving his father’s land (Land of Ur, Chassidim).
+His Emunah/Faith in YAH was so strong that noone could shake it!!!